What is the first step?

 How many sessions will I have?

-- I offer as many sessions as clinically appropriate.
-This can be from once to two, three, four or five times a week.
+I offer as many sessions as clinically appropriate.
+This can be from one to two, or three times a week.

 How will the work end?